-On the days of testing, we will sit together and go through a number of activities that will explore many areas of functioning.
+On the days of testing, we will sit together (via video call online or in person) and go through a number of activities that will explore many areas of functioning.
 Some of the evaluation is done using iPads that I provide, some over the computer, some using blocks or other things you will manipulate with your hands, while other parts are completed using traditional paper and pen.

-The in-person and video testing takes place over 4-7 hours total, which can be divided between 1-2 days.
+The in-person and/or video testing takes place over 3-7+ hours, which can be divided between several days.

 Once testing is completed.
 I score and evaluate everything you have done, and also review the records you have provided me.
 This is followed by a feedback session where you will learn your diagnosis, learn more about your specific strengths and challenges, receive guidance on how to begin managing your condition(s), and receive referrals to specialists to help with your next steps.

-Will I receive a written summary of my testing results?
+Will I receive a written summary of the results?

-You will receive a written report with all of the details we discussed during the feedback session.
-This report will include a summary of your testing results and recommendations, and will be emailed several weeks later.
-This report can be used to support ADA accommodations for school, work, or high-stakes testing (i.e., SAT, GRE, ACT, LSAT, MCATs, etc.)
+Yes!
+You will receive a 2-5 page “feedback handout” which details your diagnosis and also provides referrals and recommendations for the next steps in managing your condition(s).
+If you choose, you can also receive a formal report which will include a summary of your testing results and background, and can be emailed to you around 4-6 weeks after the feedback session.
+This report can be used to support ADA accommodations for school, work, or high-stakes testing (i.e., for the SAT, GRE, ACT, LSAT, MCATs, etc.)

 So, tell me again what all is included in the assessment process?

-The targeted assessment includes: records review, clinical interview, testing, feedback session, professional consultation, and a written report with a strengths-based explanation of testing results, along with suggestions for school or work accommodations or high-stakes testing accommodations
+The targeted assessment includes: records review, clinical interview, testing, feedback session, professional consultation, a feedback handout, and an optional formal report with a strengths-based explanation of testing results, along with suggestions for school or work accommodations or high-stakes testing accommodations

-*The above includes approximately 18-30 total clinical hours (add-on services are charged at hourly rate)
+*The testing option described above includes approximately 28-40 total clinical hours (add-on services are charged at hourly rate)

-Abbreviated assessment for ADHD screening & psychological testing only:
+Abbreviated psychodiagnostic assessment option for ADHD & psychological testing only:

-**Psychodiagnostic screening assessment to help determine if you are living with Attention Deficit Hyperactivity Disorder and psychological/ mood disorders.
-This psychodiagnostic testing will help you know your diagnosis and give suggestions for next steps.
-Included are a clinical interview, diagnostic inventories, and objective assessment of the following domains: intelligence, attention & concentration, and executive functioning. **(This is not suitable if report/scores are needed to document the need for accommodations)
+The psychodiagnostic assessment** is used to help determine if you are living with Attention Deficit Hyperactivity Disorder and psychological/ mood disorders.
+This psychodiagnostic testing will help you know your diagnosis and give recommendations for next steps.
+Included are a clinical interview, diagnostic inventories, and objective assessment of the following domains: intelligence, attention & concentration, and executive functioning.